theubie/trackgenerator/README.md

 - Two chord progression modes: "Tried and True" or a fully random sequence
 - Optional Advanced Mode with chord modifiers and rendered chord names
 - Collapsible settings panel that hides after generating results
+- Ability to restrict generation to selected keys

 ## Installation